Dawson Pierre: Pre-draft

+Ottawa Redblacks

 Pierre was selected by the Ottawa Redblacks in the third round, with the 22nd overall pick, of the 2024 CFL draft.
 He officially signed with the team on May 6, 2024.
 He was moved to the practice roster on June 1, promoted to the active roster on August 14, moved back to the practice roster on August 20, moved back to the active roster on August 23, moved back to the practice roster again on August 27, promoted to the active roster for the third time on August 29, moved to the practice roster for the fourth time on September 19, promoted to the active roster for the fourth time on September 27, and moved to the one-game injured list on November 1, 2024.
 Pierre dressed in nine games overall during the 2024 season, totaling four special teams tackles, one forced fumble, and one fumble recovery.
 He was listed as a linebacker.

 The next year, Pierre was moved to the practice roster on July 1, 2025, the active roster on July 5, the practice roster again on July 9, and the active roster again on July 19, 2025.
+He dressed in six games during the 2025 season and posted one special teams tackle.

+BC Lions

+On February 10, 2026, Pierre left the Redblacks as a free agent and signed a two-year contract with the BC Lions.
+On May 12, 2026, Pierre was released by the Lions, as part of their final round of preseason roster cuts.

+On May 28, 2026, Pierre re-signed with the Lions.
+On May 31, 2026, Pierre was assigned to the Lions' practice roster to start the 2026 CFL season.
+On July 3, 2026, Pierre was promoted to the Lions' active roster.
+On July 24, 2026, Pierre was placed on the Lions' 6-game injured list.